jaredmauck/jaredmauck/README.md

 - ITILv4

 ## What I'm currently learning

-- 📚 Bachelor's of Science in Network Operations and Security from WGU 🦉
+- 📖 Cisco DevNet
-- 📖 Cisco DevNet Associate
+- Advanced Routing Technologies

 <!---
 jaredmauck/jaredmauck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.